This update should within a day be at your local mirror.

 >

-> Name of contribution: chemstyle
+> Name of contribution: achemso

 > Author's name: Joseph Wright

-> Location on CTAN: /macros/latex/contrib/chemstyle
+> Location on CTAN: /macros/latex/contrib/achemso

 > License type: lppl